joaoamr/VMPSim/example/README.md

 128 1 4000
 ```

 In this example we have 4 PMs connected in a 48-Star topology.
 The program even supports *Fat-tree* instead of *Star*.
-However, be aware that
-weather the number of PMs matches with *k* parameter.
+However, be aware weather the number of PMs matches with *k* parameter.

 # Running the program
 You must specify the placement algorithm at the program call.
 For exemple: